araobp/parking/README.md

 Especially, when it comes to messaging such as MQTT (e.g., pubsub, event-driven and asynchronous messaging), you had better read this: http://www.enterpriseintegrationpatterns.com/

 You should also understand the differences between parallel computing and concurrency (e.g., Java multi-thread model versus JavaScirpt or Python Tornado/asyncio), if you want to become an IoT software engineer.

+If you understand the above, you will see why node.js is gaining popularity in the IoT world.